 Allocate plenty of set up time

-Even if your live event is only an hour long, it’s ideal to allocate at least a day, or two half days to set up, test, rehearse, and run the event.
+Even if your live event is only an hour long, it’s ideal to allocate at least a day, or two half days, to set up, test, rehearse, and run the event.
 You are putting on a show and, as already mentioned, you have one chance to get it right.
-Allocating enough time will reduce stress, and the potential for things to go wrong.
+Allocating sufficient time will reduce stress, and the potential for things to go wrong.

 Encourage engagement and interaction

 For your audience, watching a livestream event doesn’t naturally have the same level of intimacy and connection as being physically at an event.
 So it’s important to find ways to engage them.
 For example, encouraging discussion and interaction via Social Media can help them to feel involved.
 Give your viewers an opportunity to pose questions via the chat pad.
 Or have them engage in an activity that bonds them with other audience members.